andreihar/api_documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to GeoPro documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**GeoPro** is a Python library for basic Geographic Information Systems (GIS) operations.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It includes all necessary methods the developers need to use when working with GIS and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+:doc:`tutorial` is a nice place to start if you have never coded with GeoPro before.

 Contents
 --------

 .. toctree::

-   usage
+   tutorial
    reference
    acknowledgement